spsforks/QB64-Wiki/KEY-n.md

 ## Examples

-*Example 1:* Shows a list of all the string assignments to the function keys F1-F12 (Prints help every time F1 is pressed in the input)
+Shows a list of all the string assignments to the function keys F1-F12 (Prints help every time F1 is pressed in the input)

 ```vb